PavelDusek/leky/README.md

 # leky
-webscraper that extracts information about drugs from the Czech State Institute for Drug Control website
+Webscraper that extracts information about drugs from the Czech State Institute for Drug Control website.

 ## download_spc.py
 Downloads PDFs with SPC.